Role of Ethidium bromide in agarose gel electrophoresis and Cytogenetics

 Shinichi Misawa et.al., in 1986 proposed a finding that EtBr does have an important role in chromosomal elongation.
 Cultured human bone marrow cells are treated with different doses of EtBr before two hours of harvesting.

-When compared without the EtBr culture, the yield of mitotic cells is increased by 2.9 folds and more than 400 bands per haploid cells were achieved by the addition of 10 μg/ml of EtBr.
+When compared without the EtBr culture results, the yield of the result was increased by 2.9 folds and more than 400 bands per haploid cells were achieved by the addition of 10 μg/ml of EtBr.

 EtBr treatment resulted in increasing the length of the chromosome by decreasing the condensation of the chromosome.
 Further, it increases the quality of chromosome in high-resolution banding.